 Gemma BaylisJune 7, 2021Coloring Ideas

 Choose the best place to begin coloring.
-Some drawing utensils (such as gel pens or markers) are more likely to smear than others.
+Some drawing utensils (such as gel pens, colored pens, or markers) are more likely to smear than others.

-No matter what colors you ultimately choose, having a rough idea of how you’d like your completed piece to look will help ensure that you are satisfied with your final product.
+Regardless of the colors you choose, having a rough idea of how you’d like your completed piece to look can help you create a picture you’re satisfied with.